 - Each qualifying individual package is limited to the allocated quota as published in the product matrix.

-- Each individual database is allotted a maximum of 500 MB disk space.
+- Each individual database is allocated a maximum of 5GB disk space.

 - Databases may not be used for circumventing package disk allowances by storing web sites within the database.